How to handle pet emergencies around the holidays

 My dog ate a part of a toy.
 What should I do?

 You should always consult with your vet if your pet has consumed a foreign object.
-Gastrointestinal blockages can occur.
-If your dog appears weak, lethargic, has abdominal pain or swelling, or is vomiting, seek medical attention immediately.
+Gastrointestinal blockages can be life-threatening.
+If your dog appears weak, lethargic, has abdominal pain or swelling, or is vomiting, seek veterinary attention immediately.

 My dog ate an Ibuprofen.
 Should I be concerned?